soundcloud/delect/README.md

 @Retention(RUNTIME)
 ```

-2. Build the app as normal and skip all the dagger annotation procesing!
+2. Build the app as normal and skip all the dagger annotation processing!